Adelaida Ferré Gomis: Career

 Ferré focused both the practice of labor and the plastic arts in teaching.
 She taught artistic drawing and engraving at the Municipal School of Arts in the eighth district of Barcelona; modeling and engraving at the Municipal School for the blind, mute and other disabled; art history at the Women's Professional School of the Provincial Government of Barcelona; and embossed leather classes at the Saint George's School for Ladies in Barcelona and at Acción Femenina.
 But where Ferré spent a large part of her professional life was at the Municipal School of Trades for Women, later refounded under the name of Lluïsa Cura School (now Institut Lluïsa Cura).
 There, she taught embroidered lace and needle lace since 1911.
 She was appointed director in 1942 and retired after ten years.

 Ferré's pedagogic spirit, influenced by Serra i Pagès, is clearly evident in the research she carried out on any aspect related to textile activities considered feminine, especially everything that refers to lace.
 Always interested in dissemination, Ferré not only practiced it through teaching in the classrooms but also in numerous conferences and in the preparation of articles.

 Ferré is the historian of lace in Spain.
 Apart from the rigor and seriousness of her work, its relevance lies in the fact that, at the time she began to theorize about this art, the respective bibliography produced in Catalonia was very scarce.
 In the first stage, her studies appeared in publications such as Joventut, Art jove, and La Veu de Catalunya, among others.
 Between the years 1931 and 1948, Ferré's main studies appeared in the Butlletí del Museu d'Art de Barcelona, an institution in which she collaborated by documenting its textile collection.

-From Ferré's research, a large amount of data of great value and usefulness can be obtained when tracing a history of textile production both within and outside Catalonia.
-She also documented and cataloged the collections of the Barcelona art museums directed by :es:Joaquim Folch i Torres.
-Regarding bobbin lace, Ferré showed herself in her articles as a great connoisseur of its past, but also of its present, in Catalonia and in the rest of Europe.
-Techniques, folklore, history or lexicon of bobbin lace, Ferré treated and studied all these aspects in depth.
+Ferré's research greatly contributed to tracing the history of textile production both within and outside Catalonia.
+Ferré also documented and cataloged the collections of the Barcelona art museums directed by :es:Joaquim Folch i Torres.
+In her articles Ferré showed herself as a connoisseur of the past and present of bobbin lace in Catalonia and in the rest of Europe, treating the techniques, folklore, history and lexicon of bobbin lace in depth.

 Like Joan Amades and other prominent folklorists, Ferré was also interested in the international language Esperanto and in 1909, she participated in the fifth international congress of this language, held in Barcelona.